Feb 22, 2023

 On January 18, 2023, HITRUST announced the release of HITRUST CSF version 11 (v11) to “improve mitigations against evolving cyber threats, broaden the coverage of authoritative sources, and streamline the journey to higher levels of assurance.”
 In addition to addressing emerging threats, this major update to HITRUST CSF reduces redundancies and streamlines processes allowing organizations to achieve the same level of assurance with less effort.
 The HITRUST v11 changes can reduce certification efforts by up to 45%.

-Three assessment types will be available with HITRUST CSF v11 to accommodate organizations with varying levels of risk and to ensure that the level of effort required for assessment and certification matches the level of assurance needed.
+Three assessment types will be available with HITRUST CSF v11 to accommodate organizations with varying levels of risk and to ensure that the level of effort required for assessment and certification matches the level of assurance needed, all of which come with the credibility of HITRUST certification.
 Here’s a summary of the three assessment types:

 HITRUST CSF v11 Assessment Types

 |HITRUST Assessment||# of HITRUST CSF Requirements||Subject Matter / Focus||Control Maturity Levels||Level of Assurance||Level of Effort|

 |HITRUST Essentials, 1-year (e1) Validated Assessment||Less than 50||Foundational Cybersecurity Hygienefor lower-risk organizations validating the most critical cybersecurity controls.
 Provides a starting point for all organizations including those in the early stages of implementing their program.||Implemented only(But: Some requirements are P&P focused)||Low||Low|

 |HITRUST Implemented, 1-year (i1) Validated Assessment||Approximately 182||Leading Security Practices for organizations with robust information security programs ready to demonstrate controls that protect against current and emerging threats.||Implemented only(But: Some requirements are P&P focused)||Medium||Medium|